Catégories

 Tenniel Brown [00:12:02]

 That’s a great question.
 And what I would say is education.
 Not a coincidence right?
 So of course you know joining with you know your organization to offer this to the community because I think that’s step number one.
-I think we do need to have good information about? you need to educate yourself.
+I think we do need to have good information about… you need to educate yourself.
 I would say that it’s a really important first step to really listen, and I find even when you have more information and you have more training it even improves the way that you can listen because what you find is when you don’t have that knowledge there’s certain things that are sort of prevent you from even being open.
 So I find the training and the skills and the confidence that you get from doing the course like this allows you to even listen deeper right and understand more and I think that that’s step number one.
-I think that once? but don’t stay there!
+I think that once… but don’t stay there!
 Because I think a lot of people oh I’m listening but really it’s just their guilt and shame.
 So yeah they’re still not doing anything but once you’ve had the chance to listen you now can start thinking more about your platform and I think that’s one of the most important thing for your listeners to know that if it’s like well I’m not a social worker I’m not a therapist what’s this got to do with me it’s like it has everything to do with you.
 You have a platform as a film editor and it’s important for you to acknowledge that there are big ways and small ways that you can make a difference.
 And we all have a responsibility.
 What’s happened in this world since COVID what’s happened in this world since June is we can no longer close our eyes to this.
 We have to look at this and all the years that we have stayed silent on this has been what’s caused the problem.
 So the reality is is that we all are called to use our platform to be able to address this to look around the room and be like who isn’t here?
 To look around your history of the films that you and different projects you’ve been involved in and being like how many of these people, how many of these stories featured stories that were outside of what we usually see?
 Right.
 And looking at the ways that you can use your platform and your influence to be able to make a change, so we’re all called to do that I don’t care if you’re a child care worker or a housekeeper do some working at a gas station, it literally doesn’t matter we’re all a part of this human society.
 We all have some sort of platform and so we all have a responsibility to do something.
-You know Sarah one of my favorite slogans that’s come out of the protest is ?Silence is Violence.?
+You know Sarah one of my favorite slogans that’s come out of the protest is “Silence is Violence.”
 I love that one because I know what happens when people don’t have education and knowledge.
 They go into a shame cycle they go into a guilt cycle and they go into fear and you know what happens there?
 Shh.
 And you know what, that doesn’t help anybody at all.
 So I recognize that these are difficult things for us to unpack but we all have a responsibility to use whatever platform we have to make a difference.
 So starting by educating yourself, listening a lot, and then that’s going to help you to be more open to what you can do.
 And then looking at your platform whether that be personal or professional to make a change.

 Sarah Taylor [00:15:20]

 That was perfect.
 Yeah.
 That’s huge.
-And even since I took my training and even just since I’ve done my own inner work I noticed like I wouldn’t pick certain shots anymore or there’ll be things in my edit where I’m like ?that’s a stereotype? or ?No that’s not going to work.
-We can’t do that we can’t have that.?
+And even since I took my training and even just since I’ve done my own inner work I noticed like I wouldn’t pick certain shots anymore or there’ll be things in my edit where I’m like “that’s a stereotype” or “No that’s not going to work.
+We can’t do that we can’t have that.”
 And so I think if everybody’s doing that then what we’re seeing on screen can start changing.

 Tenniel Brown [00:15:45]